Current Student Room Selection

 Step 2 (optional): Set Up Your Roommate Group

 If you are interested in living with your friends next year, have those conversations prior to the room selection period so you can setup your Roommate Group before room selection begins.
+Please note, all participants must complete a housing application for their desired term and pay the $50 application fee in order to form or join a roommate group.
 Learn more below in the Unit-Mates Section!

 Step 3: Explore hall options